LeaKats/semicompAFT/README.md

 # semicompAFT
-The script for running the estimation process is called "Estimation".
+The script for running the estimation process is called "semicompAFT".
 Here we list the arguments of the estimation procedures:

-## Estimation With Frailty - Function Arguments:
+## Estimation With Frailty - "estimation_with_frailty_f"
+Function Arguments:

 X01 - covariate matrix for the healthy-illness transition.

 X02 - covariate matrix for the healthy-death transition.